Road-trip to TexasPosted: April 6, 2014

 It poured pretty much the entire time we were in Austin, nevertheless we made the trek to the Capitol building and were also able to visit the University of Texas campus.

-We were completely drenched, but I remember us laughing a lot the entire time.
+We were completely drenched, but we still had plenty of fun.
 Sadly, that yellow umbrella in the photo above broke shortly after this was taken.

-After the festival in Austin, James proposed we take a detour and visit San Antonio, and I am so glad he thought of it!
-Thankfully, the weather was much more forgiving in San Antonio, and we absolutely loved walking around this pleasant city.
+After the festival in Austin, James proposed we take a detour and visit San Antonio.
+Thankfully, the weather was much more forgiving, and we absolutely loved walking around this pleasant city.
 Here we are in front of the Tower of the Americas at HemisFair Park.

 Had it not been for the film festival, and James’ wonderful sense of adventure and curiosity, we would not have had this great opportunity.
 There were many hours of driving through the desert, but having good company along the way, and the memories of the places we got to visit made it all worth it.